digitalwerk-gmbh/spdx2aosd/README.md

 ## Good to know

-To note when convert data from version 2.1 to version 2.0 there are some particularities.
+To note when converting data from version 2.1 to version 2.0 there are some particularities.